Online Lottery Sites: Are They Safe?Last Updated:

 Legitimate online lotteries usually display security credentials on their websites to assure visitors that they have nothing to worry about.
 Always check for logos of trusted online security companies like GeoTrust, McAffee Secure, GoDaddy, Norton and more.
 Of course, you also need to verify that these logos aren’t just for show and are, in fact, the real deal.
 Logos such as these are usually clickable and redirect you to a page that confirms the security certification of the website in question.

-Another way to verify if a website has security measures in place is to check the color of its URL bar, especially when you are on pages that ask for your personal information.
-If you see a green URL along with an image of a padlock, this means that a website is protected by SSL encryption.
+Another way to verify if a website has security measures in place is to check if there is a padlock in the URL bar, especially when you are on pages that ask for your personal information.
+If you see an image of a padlock, this means that a website is protected by SSL encryption.

 But what are these for, and why are they important, you ask?
 SSL encryption ensures that the data that you give to the online lottery is under lock and key, while other security measures offer added hacker protection and the like, so it is crucial that these are the first things that you check for once you land on a particular lottery site.
 If legitimate security measures are nowhere to be found, then chances are that that website is a scam.